atib80/tinyrcon/Release/patched_cod2_multiplayer_server_executable_files/readme.txt

-For TinyRcon's !mute and !unmute (Mute player, Unmute player buttons and context menu commands) admin-level commands to work correctly you need to use the patched Call of duty 2 multiplayer game server files, in particular you need to use the appropriate version of CoD2MP_s_patched.exe from one of the v1.x folders for running your Call of duty 2 multiplayer v1.x game server.
+For TinyRcon's !mute and !unmute (Mute player, Unmute player buttons and context menu commands) admin-level commands to work correctly you need to use the patched Call of duty 2 multiplayer game server files, in particular you need to use the appropriate version of CoD2MP_s_patched.exe from one of the v1.x folders for hosting your Call of duty 2 multiplayer v1.x game server.

 The !spec pid, !nospec admin-level commands (Spectate player button and context menu commands) work with the English version of Call of duty 2 multiplayer.